garylirocks/quickrefs/azure-networking.markdown

   *Global Reach enables connectivity between 10.0.1.0/24 and 10.0.2.0/24*
 - DNS queries, certificate revocation list checking and Azure CDN requests are still sent over the public internet

-**Design redundancy** for an ExpressRoute deployment
+### High availability

-- At lest **two peering locations** (could be in the same city, if they are too far apart, there might be latency issue)
+- At lest **two peering locations**
+  - ExpressRoute Metro: two peering locations in the same city, each has one active connection
+    - It's not a different SKU, just choose a location with "Metro" suffix
+    - No additional cost on MS side, but may incur extra cost on telcom side
+  - Different cities
 - ER gateway should be **zone redundant**
 - Configure ExpressRoute and S2S VPN coexisting connections (VPN could serve as a failover)